sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

 4: J(2,5, 7)
 ```

-As mentioned before, I'll be using Kotlin in the JVM flavor along with JUnit 5.
-I will also be using gradle as the task runner and build tool.
+As mentioned before, I'll be using **_Kotlin_** in the JVM flavor along with **_JUnit 5_**.
+I will also be using **_Gradle_** as the task runner and build tool.
 The final project can be found in [this Github project](https://github.com/sierisimo/publications/tree/master/TDDWithURMAndKotlin/kurm)

 ## Zero function

 The first thing we are going to build is the operations for the URM machine to work, this is the easiest part because we don't have to worry about the internals of the _registers_ or the parsing process.

 The `Z(x)` function will be our first feature to write.
 The function will take a number that represent a register position and will put a zero on it.
-We will build this function to be invoked in our code, it should be easy right?
+We will build this function to be invoked in our code, it should be easy, right?
 Well… I have some questions:

 * Should the function be part of each register like: `register.zero()`?
   * I dislike this idea, the registers should only now how to store a value, nothing else